 Times Have Changed

 Many things have changed in plastic surgery over the last couple of decades.
-Dr. Hunstad and Dr. Kortesis have seen many of these changes themselves over the course of their careers.
-They love that surgery is now something for everyone, not just Hollywood celebrities.
 Minimally-invasive procedures make plastic surgery and cosmetic improvement more accessible than ever.
 You don’t need weeks of recovery for a little enhancement.
-A great example is CoolSculpting, a revolutionary way to cut fat without surgery or downtime (it’s completely non-invasive).
+A great example is the CoolSculpting® procedure, a revolutionary way to cut fat without surgery or downtime (it’s completely non-invasive).
 Payment plans are another innovation that have made plastic surgery available to the masses and not just the very wealthy.
 We offer three different types of financing options.

 Today’s plastic surgery is natural-looking, not fake and overdone like the cosmetic procedures of the past.
 You may think that a facelift is always noticeable, but it isn’t.
 If you can tell, it isn’t a good facelift.
 When done properly, cosmetic procedures like facelifts, breast augmentation, rhinoplasties, etc… should look natural.
 You’ll look different, but still real.
 This gives patients the opportunity to tell if they want to keep the procedure quiet.
 It’s up to you!